pepstock-org/Charba/readme.md

  * fix font and color fallbacks to the defaults values.
  * add `CScheduler` class in order to provide asynchronous and delayed task scheduling.
  * add `CTimer` class in order to provide asynchronous and repeatedly task scheduling.
+ * re-factor the `configuration` package in order to manage both configuration and chart options (at runtime).

 License
 -------